Families: Access Your Student's Records

 - UCR never gives private information out over the phone or by email (even with consent).

-- Growl is the online system students use to track their grades, view their transcripts, register for classes and view their financial statement of account.
+- R'Web self-service and CASHNet are the online systems students use to track their grades, view their transcripts, register for classes and view their financial statement of account.

 Students Control Who Sees Their Information